Mathias Pogba

-Mathias Fassou Pogba (born 19 August 1990) is a Guinean professional footballer who most recently played as a forward for Championnat National 2 club Belfort.
+Mathias Fassou Pogba (born 19 August 1990) is a Guinean former professional footballer who played as a forward.
+His twin brother Florentin and younger brother Paul are also professional footballers.

 Having started his career as a youth at Celta Vigo, Pogba played briefly for Quimper in France before following his brother Paul to the United Kingdom, where he played for Wrexham and Crewe Alexandra.
 After four years in the English leagues, he moved to Italian Serie B side Pescara in 2014, but returned to England with Crawley Town only a few months later.
 After short spells at Scotland's Partick Thistle and in the Netherlands at Sparta Rotterdam, he joined Tours in September 2018.
 During the 2019–20 season, he played in Spain for both Manchego and Lorca.
 Pogba has also played five times for the Guinea national team since his debut in 2013.

+In December 2024, Pogba was sentenced to three years in prison, with two years suspended, for attempted extortion of €13 million ($13.5 million) from his brother Paul Pogba.

 Club career

 Early career

 After growing up in Paris, Pogba joined the youth system at Spanish side Celta Vigo along with his twin brother Florentin.
 The pair left the club in 2009, with Pogba stating his time there was difficult due to language barriers, living abroad and being away from his family.
 He returned to France to join fourth division side Quimper, scoring twice in the league during one season at the club.
 While at the club, he lived with Algerian international Riyad Mahrez.